Recycling -- fashion world's antidote to environmental concerns

 Sweden's H&M, which is launching a line of jeans containing recycled cotton next week, will offer an annual 1-million-euro ($1.16 million) prize for new techniques to recycle clothes, Chief Executive Karl-Johan Persson told Reuters.

 "No company, fast-fashion or not, can continue exactly like today," Persson said.
-"The (prize's) largest potential lies with finding new technology that means we can recycle the fibers with unchanged quality."
+"The (prize's) largest potential lies with finding new technology that means we can recycle the fibres with unchanged quality."

 As population pressure mounts, retailers like H&M are concerned about potential future shortages of cotton, which is heavily water and pesticide dependent.

-Existing cotton recycling methods make poor-quality fibers, and there is no efficient way to recycle garments of mixed materials, so the vast majority of clothes end up in land fill.
+Existing cotton recycling methods make poor-quality fibres, and there is no efficient way to recycle garments of mixed materials, so the vast majority of clothes end up in land fill.

 Johan Rockstrom, environmental science professor at Stockholm University and a jury member for the H&M prize, said the fashion industry needs to find new business models to respond to global resource shortages.